BNasmith/PTForsyth/PTFWorkofChrist.md

 version of the Christian idea of reconciliation.
 The grace of God would not then be the prime and moving cause.
-It would not be spontaneous and creative, it would be negotiated grace ; and that is a contradiction in terms.
+It would not be spontaneous and creative, it would be negotiated grace; and that is a contradiction in terms.
 Mediation can never mean that.
 In paganism the gods were mollified.
 God, our God, could never be mollified.